billkarwin/sandbag/README.md

 Tested with MySQL 5.6, 5.7, 8.0 Docker images, and Percona Server 5.6 and 5.7 Docker images.

 If you want to use this script with MariaDB, best of luck, but don't ask me about it.

-Don't ask me about running MySQL or Docker or even bash on Microsoft Windows.
-In fact, it's best if you do not mention Windows at all.

 Dependencies
 =